By The PerfectPrice Team

 Targeted Discounts and Promotions

-At this point, if you’ve followed our instructions above, you’re in great shape and could probably sit back and watch the bookings come in, filling your calendar and setting RevPAR records.
+If you’ve followed our instructions above, you’re in great shape and could probably sit back and watch the bookings come in, filling your calendar and setting RevPAR records.
 But you can do slightly more—you can improve around the edges.
 Literally.

 Additional Sales

 RevPAR is the key metric—but you can generate more revenue than just from nights.
 We highly recommend keeping your cleaning fees and other fees in line with what is normal in your market.
-These are easy to compare across different units, especially in a channel like Airbnb, and if you have a high price for this, any browsing customers will think that all of your prices are too high—so best to avoid.
+These are easy to compare across different units, especially in a channel like Airbnb, and if you have a high price for this, any browsing customers will think that all of your prices are too high—so it is best to avoid.

 Repeat Customers

 Many clients who enjoy their stay will come back and rent from you again.
-Some vacation rental businesses have as much as 80% of their bookings from repeat customers.
+Some vacation rental businesses have over 80% of their bookings from repeat customers.
 The highest risk is usually on the guest’s side: they have just a few vacations per year, and accommodations are almost always the largest expense of that vacation.
-Getting something they know and are familiar with—be it your management or the exact same place they stayed before—reduces the risk.
+Getting something they know and are familiar with—be it your management or the same place they stayed before—reduces the risk.
 People will pay a premium for this safety!

 Summary

 Your other revenue-making objective is to avoid unnecessary costs.
-Don’t forget to download our free guide on preparing your place for the STR business.
+Don’t forget to download our free guide below on preparing your place for the STR business.